fjvallarino/monomer/docs/tutorials/04-tasks.md

 response is `Task`, which receives an IO action that can run arbitrary code and returns a valid user event.
 This task will be launched as a separate thread and, when it finishes, its result will be fed back into the application.
-In case the IO action crashes the application will not be notified; it is up to the task to handle any kind of exception and report it with the appropriate user event.
+In case the IO action crashes the UI will not be notified, but the application will continue running; it is up to the task to handle any kind of exception and report it with the appropriate user event.

 In the example we can see the task calling `randomRIO`, which returns a random number in the given range.
 This function uses a system seed, which makes it impure and as such could not be called outside of IO.
-A typical use of Task is to consume a REST API or similar.
+A typical use of Task is to consume a REST API, as shown in the `Books` example.

 ```haskell
 handleEvent wenv node model evt = case evt of